Screensaver Operations for Windows

 ============

-Alternatively, you can use the included Windows Installer (MSI) file to easily deploy using Group Policy or other means.
+Alternatively, you can use the included Windows Installer (MSI) files to easily deploy using Group Policy or other means.

 =========================